Trayce Thompson Preview, Player Props: White Sox vs. Athletics

 Trayce Thompson At The Plate

-- Thompson is batting .170 with a double, six home runs and 18 walks.
+- Thompson is hitting .170 with a double, six home runs and 18 walks.

-- Thompson has had at least one RBI in 12.8% of his games this season (six of 47), with two or more RBI four times (8.5%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Thompson has had an RBI in six games this season (12.8%), including four multi-RBI outings (8.5%).
+He has also driven home three or more of his team's runs in one contest.

 - He has scored in 12 of 47 games (25.5%), including multiple runs twice.